helio-fm/helio-sequencer/Docs/refactoring.md

 ## Arpeggiators

-Arpeggiators submenu is available in the notes selection menu.
+Arpeggiators are available in the notes selection menu.
 If you have created any arpeggiators, you will also find a button on the right sidebar to apply one of them to a selection.

+Alternatively, the `A` hotkey brings up a menu for testing arpeggiators interactively.
+Alternatively, you can apply them in a [non-destructive](parametric-modifiers.md) way.

 ### How arpeggiators work